 In November 2023, FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 ASU 2023-07 improves and enhances reportable segment disclosure requirements, including new disclosures related to significant segment expenses.
 The amendments in this update are effective for annual periods beginning after December 15, 2023, and interim periods within annual periods beginning after December 15, 2024, with early adoption permitted.
 ASU 2023-07 is to be applied on a retrospective basis.
-We are currently evaluating the impact of the amendments to ASU 2023-07 on our consolidated financial statements and related disclosures.
+ASU 2023-07 will require additional disclosures in the notes to our consolidated financial statements.